TirelessClock/GSoC24-Final-Report/README.md

 ## Goal

 The goal of this project was to finish the XGBoost implementation inside of mlpack.
-Additionally, I aimed at implementing the Gradient Boosting algorithm, as well as make any relevant improvements on the mlpack's tree ensemble.
+Additionally, I aimed at implementing the Gradient Boosting algorithm, and make any relevant improvements on the mlpack's tree ensemble.

 ## Result